azmirfakkri/azmirfakkri.github.io/pages/about.md

 </div>

 <p style="text-align: justify;">
 I recently started my journey in data science in 2017.
-Prior to that, I attended one of the medical schools in Dublin, Ireland.
+Prior to that, I attended one of the medical schools in Dublin, Ireland, through a scholarship I won in Malaysia.
 I have written blog posts before and I have an experience in medical writing specifically for medical education in anatomy.
 <br><br>
 This website is dedicated to my continuous learning in data science and a platform to show my skills and creativity.
 I hope you learn a thing or two from my posts.
 <br>
 I am interested to learn and develop my skills in data visualisation and communication, machine learning and deep learning.
 <br><br>
 My posts will include numerous data science topics and tools but will be geared towards these three areas.
-So you can expect to see a lot of posts on Tableau and Tensorflow.
 <br>
 Occasionally, I like to dip my hands in design using Adobe Suite.
 So you will see my amateur designs throughout the website.
 <br>